Daryl Caudle

-Prior to this assignment, he was Vice Director for Strategy, Plans, and Policy on the Joint Staff (J-5) in Washington, D.C.
+Daryl Lane Caudle (born 1963) is an admiral in the United States Navy who serves as the 34th Chief of Naval Operations, since 25 August 2025.
+Prior to this, he most recently served as the 35th commander of United States Fleet Forces Command from 2021 to 2025.
+Before that, he served as commander of Naval Submarine Forces, Submarine Force Atlantic, and Allied Submarine Command, from 2019 to 2021.

+Caudle was born in North Carolina.
+He was commissioned from the Officer Candidate School in 1985, and holds degrees in the fields of engineering and physics from North Carolina State University, Old Dominion University, the University of Phoenix, and the Naval Postgraduate School.
+As a submarine officer he has commanded three nuclear-powered submarines during his career.
+His other posts have included commander of the Submarine Force, Pacific Fleet, and Vice Director for Strategy, Plans, and Policy on the Joint Staff (J-5) in Washington, D.C.
+He is also a licensed professional engineer.

 Early life and education

-Caudle was born in Winston-Salem, North Carolina.
+Caudle was born in 1963 in Winston-Salem, North Carolina.
 He graduated magna cum laude with a Bachelor of Science in chemical engineering from North Carolina State University in 1985.
-He was commissioned in the Navy after completing his training from Officer Candidate School.
+He was commissioned in the Navy after completing his training from Officer Candidate School in Newport, Rhode Island.
 He holds advanced academic degrees from the Naval Postgraduate School where he graduated with distinction with a Master of Science in Physics in 1992 and from Old Dominion University with a Master of Science in engineering management.
 He also graduated from the School of Advanced Studies, a branch of University of Phoenix, where he obtained his doctor of management in organizational leadership with a specialization in information systems and technology.

 Caudle's published dissertation focused on military decision-making uncertainty while considering the use of force in cyberspace.
 He is also a professional engineer.

 On December 4, 2020, the Department of Chemical and Biomolecular Engineering (CBE) at North Carolina State University awarded him the CBE Distinguished Alumni Award.